srobertson421/AI2-corpus-search/README.md

 Both the module and cli version of this tool utilize `node` as a runtime.
 Be sure to have `node` v7 or above installed.
 You can install node from this the Node.js site: [Node](https://nodejs.org/en/).
 There are also versions available via `apt-get` on Ubuntu and `brew` on Mac OS.
 Be sure to install `npm` as well.

 ### Usage
 To use the cli tool, located in the `corpus-search-cli.js` file, run the following command.
-Note this command will be using the `samples/` directory, can be swapped out to use any other directory containing text files.
+Note this command will be using the `samples/` directory, but can be swapped out to use any other directory containing text files.
 ```
 node ./samples sea whale queequeg
 ```